KOKQ: Classic rock: 2023-present

 On August 7, 2023, iHeart Oklahoma City announced it would end the KREF-FM partnership and affiliation with Metro, and the station would change to a different format at 6 p.m. on August 18 (exactly two years to the day after launch).
 While KREF-FM still retained the sports talk format after that time, it would drop all Metro-sourced programs and run Fox Sports Radio programming simulcasted with sister station KGHM full-time as an interim move.

 On October 31, 2023, at midnight, KREF-FM dropped the sports talk format and, after playing the Jimi Hendrix cover of "The Star-Spangled Banner" and an old station identification from the station's time under the KBRU call sign, flipped back to classic rock as "Q94.7", and changed call letters to KOKQ.
 The station launched with a "Two-For Tuesday", playing sets of two consecutive songs from the same artists all day, starting with Whitesnake's "Here I Go Again" and "Is This Love".
 KOKQ features WFBQ Indianapolis host Dave "Gunner" Gunn in mornings.
 The move brought a full-fledged, full-powered classic rock format back to the area for the first time since KRXO had dropped the format from its primary signal in 2013.
-Despite the format and call letter change from sports talk and KREF-FM, KOKQ-FM still serves as an alternate station, broadcasting some select games of the Oklahoma City Comets (Formally the Oklahoma City Dodgers.)
-Minor League baseball team, specifically those conflicting with college football game broadcasts and other sports events on AM sister station KGHM, the team's primary flagship radio station.
+Despite the format and call letter change from sports talk and KREF-FM, KOKQ-FM still serves as an alternate station, broadcasting some select games of the Oklahoma City Comets Minor League baseball team, specifically those conflicting with college football game broadcasts and other sports events on AM sister station KGHM, the team's primary flagship radio station.